oracle-livelabs/developer/dev-ai-app-dev-state/user-story/user-story.md

     ![Select James Williams](./images/jameswilliams.png =50%x*)

 2. Opening James’s profile displays his service request details.
 Within a few seconds, the AI automatically generates a suggested action.
-In this case, the system evaluates the request and assigns it a low risk rating, with explanations outlining key factors.
+In this case, the system evaluates the request and assigns it a high risk rating, with explanations outlining key factors.

     This customer has: